Blog

 Potential Weaknesses:

-• Ecosystem: Best suited for existing VMware shops; less compelling for cloud-native startups.
+• Ecosystem Lock-in: Best suited for existing VMware shops; it is often less compelling for purely cloud-native scaling.

 5. Rafay

-Rafay is a rising star in the enterprise space, focusing heavily on "Fleet Management" and automation for platform teams.
-It is often favored by SREs who need to standardize configuration across hundreds of clusters.
+Rafay is a rising star in the enterprise space, focusing heavily on "Fleet Management" and automation for platform engineering teams.
+It is heavily favored by SREs who need to standardize configuration across hundreds of clusters.

 Core Strengths: